The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Method

 \section{Method}

-Figure~\ref{fig:source_review} summarizes the process we followed to create the database, comprising article identification, selection, and annotation.
-We set our cut-off date for inclusion to July 31, 2025.
+Fig.~\ref{fig:source_review} summarizes the process we followed to create the database, comprising paper candidate identification, eligibility assessment, and annotation.
+We did data collection in summer 2025, with a cut-off date for inclusion of July 31, 2025.
+Importantly, the database is designed to remain open to future extensions, with a form\footnote{Link after acceptance. } allowing researchers to contribute and add new papers.

-\paragraph{Paper candidate identification.} In the initial identification stage, we followed a broad-stroke strategy aimed at achieving high recall, deferring concerns about precision to the subsequent stage.
-We thus assessed the relevance of an article primarily via its title; in case of doubt, we reviewed the abstract, and, if necessary, the full text.
-To identify candidates, we followed a two-pronged strategy: A \textbf{targeted keyword search} in Google Scholar, using keywords that combined ``syntactic structure/knowledge'' and ``LLMs/LMs/transformer'', and a \textbf{snowballing strategy} using the six aforementioned existing reviews on the topic to identify relevant references.
-In the latter, we screened (i)~all the references cited by the reviews, \footnote{Except for \cite{lopezotal:etal:2025}, who provided a dedicated section of syntax-related studies in LMs, and where we only considered the studies listed in that section.} resulting in 263 articles, (ii)~some of the articles that were cited in these 263 articles, and (iii) most of the articles that cite the reviews themselves, identified via Google Scholar. \footnote{If a review had more than 100 citations, we reviewed the top 30-40\% (sorted by relevance as determined by Google Scholar), otherwise all citations were checked.} This yielded 636 articles, which we manually entered into the database together with their respective sources.
+\paragraph{Paper candidate identification.} In the initial identification stage, we prioritized recall, deferring concerns about precision to the subsequent stage.
+Article relevance was primarily assessed via its title (in case of doubt, we reviewed the abstract, and, if necessary, the full text).
+To identify candidates, we followed a two-pronged strategy: A \textit{keyword search} in Google Scholar, using keywords that combined ``syntactic structure/knowledge'' and ``LLMs/LMs/transformer'', and a \textit{snowballing strategy} using the six aforementioned reviews on the topic to identify relevant references.
+In the latter, we screened (i)~all the references cited by the reviews, \footnote{Except for \citet{lopezotal:etal:2025}, who provided a dedicated section of syntax-related studies in TLMs, and where we only considered the studies listed in that section.} resulting in 263 articles, (ii)~some of the articles that were cited in these 263 articles, and (iii) most of the articles that cite the reviews themselves, identified via Google Scholar. \footnote{If a review had more than 100 citations, we reviewed the top 30-40\% (sorted by relevance as determined by Google Scholar), otherwise all citations were checked.} This yielded 636 articles.